ENEE467-F2025/lab-2/README.md

 ```
 If you see the image named `lab-2-image` in the list then you can **skip** the build process.

-To build the Docker container, ensure that you have [Docker](https://www.docker.com/get-started/) installed and the Docker daemon running.
+To build the Docker image, ensure that you have [Docker](https://www.docker.com/get-started/) installed and the Docker daemon running.
 * Clone this repository and navigate to the `docker` folder
     ```
     cd ~/Labs